anitab-org/mentorship-android/docs/quality-assurance/manual-tests/workflow-accept-relation.md

 <img src="https://user-images.githubusercontent.com/53532851/93901808-8b82cd80-fd14-11ea-991f-5566b8fddbe2.gif" alt ="registration" width="200"/>

 ##### EXPECTED RESULT:
-"mentorship relation was accepted successfully"
+"you are currently involved in a mentorship relation"

 ##### ACTUAL RESULT:
-`"you are currently involved in a mentorship relation"`
+"you are currently involved in a mentorship relation"